danielpeterson1/msBalance/README.md

     `.csv` files that R can then read (files in `R/`).
 3. A directory `csv/` is created to hold these files.
 The contents of this directory are not automatically loaded to GitHub.

+### Running the code

+1. Alter `paths.m` to point to the correct data directory.
+2. Run the Matlab code to load .mat files and populate patient-level data
+      - Run `m/loadData.m` to load source files.
+      - A future version of this could call the Matlab script from R if useful.
+3.  “knit” `R/msBalance.Rmd` to produce the study document.